ioncodes/layle.me/content/posts/authenticating-via-sessiontickets-dbd.md

 ![](/images/dbd/fullprofile.png)

+## Notes
+As an additional note I can add that this generally works for most Steam online games I've seen so far.
+Endpoints will obviously differ but the general idea is still the same.
+Some other games have multiple forms of tickets and/or tokens to generate an authentication cookie/token, one such example would be Deceive Inc. which requires a Steam session ticket along with some other token (I don't have specifics for this example).

 ## Resources
 If you're reading this, chances are you are interested in my other articles and repositories:
 * [Code of my public Dead by Daylight research](https://github.com/ioncodes/DeadByDaylight)